Sunday, January 27, 2013

 The symbols | and <- are read as “such that” and “is drawn from” respectively, and the expression x <- [1. .10] is called a generator.

 Functions can be passed to other functions.
-Function composition is clear and concise and often used to make functions to pass to other functions.
+Function composition is clear and concise and often used to make functions pass to other functions.

 As shown below the same problem can be solved using Haskell script source code.